sanfm/ZeekLogsToCSV/README.md

 The image above show the final output once the script had been executed.
 It present a csv format saving only the fields names headers.

+## ZeekToCSV_no_headers.sh

+This script is used for the same purpose than ZeekToCSV.sh, but this time all headers are remove form the csv file

 ## Getting started

 I guess if you landed in this repository, you would probably know how to clone or download the repository, but in case you don´t just follow the steps.